 Ford Motor Company (F) Dips More Than Broader Markets: What You Should Know

-Wall Street will be looking for positivity from Ford Motor Company as it approaches its next earnings report date.
-The company is expected to report EPS of $0.36, up 5.88% from the prior-year quarter.
+Ford Motor Company will be looking to display strength as it nears its next earnings release.
+In that report, analysts expect Ford Motor Company to post earnings of $0.36 per share.
+This would mark year-over-year growth of 5.88%.
 Our most recent consensus estimate is calling for quarterly revenue of $36.37 billion, up 9.56% from the year-ago period.

-It is also important to note the recent changes to analyst estimates for Ford Motor Company.
+Investors might also notice recent changes to analyst estimates for Ford Motor Company.
 These recent revisions tend to reflect the evolving nature of short-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Over the past month, the Zacks Consensus EPS estimate remained stagnant.
-Ford Motor Company is currently sporting a Zacks Rank of #3 (Hold).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate remained stagnant within the past month.
+Ford Motor Company is currently a Zacks Rank #3 (Hold).

-Valuation is also important, so investors should note that Ford Motor Company has a Forward P/E ratio of 10.89 right now.
-For comparison, its industry has an average Forward P/E of 20.54, which means Ford Motor Company is trading at a discount to the group.
+Looking at its valuation, Ford Motor Company is holding a Forward P/E ratio of 10.54.
+This valuation marks a discount compared to its industry's average Forward P/E of 20.33.

-It is also worth noting that F currently has a PEG ratio of 0.44.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-The Automotive - Domestic was holding an average PEG ratio of 1.23 at yesterday's closing price.
+It is also worth noting that F currently has a PEG ratio of 0.43.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+Automotive - Domestic stocks are, on average, holding a PEG ratio of 1.14 based on yesterday's closing prices.

 The Automotive - Domestic industry is part of the Auto-Tires-Trucks sector.
-This group has a Zacks Industry Rank of 158, putting it in the bottom 38% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 171, which puts it in the bottom 33% of all 250+ industries.

 Click to get this free report